mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-4-2-Literature_review.md_toc.md

         -   [Addressing terms used](#addressing-terms-used)
             -   [Pedagogy - a working definition of pedagogy.](#pedagogy---a-working-definition-of-pedagogy.)
-    -   [Context of game making and digital projects at home and other informal settings](#context-of-game-making-and-digital-projects-at-home-and-other-informal-settings)
     -   [A review of relevant research informing computer game design and programming (CGD&P)](#a-review-of-relevant-research-informing-computer-game-design-and-programming-cgdp)
-        -   [Barriers to participation in game making](#barriers-to-participation-in-game-making)
         -   [Exploring pedagogies of constructionist gaming](#exploring-pedagogies-of-constructionist-gaming)
         -   [INTEGRATE ABOVE - Papert, Resnick & Constructionism and